fabilab/data-compression-and-APIs-for-cell-atlases/Project_Plan_Progression.md

   - Schematic view of the web application (how different entities connect with each other)
   - Screen shot of my codes

+#### 11/03/2022

+- Create a new page: heatmap by timepoints ✅
+- adding a ?
+Info button next to each heatmap, display a small user menu when clicked.
+- Enable gene search for the heatmap by timepoints.
+-